quicwg/base-drafts/draft-ietf-quic-transport.md

 Each application protocol MAY specify use of application parameters to be sent by one of or both the client and server.
-If not specified, an application parameter MUST NOT be sent for tht application's ALPN.
+If not specified, an application parameter MUST NOT be sent for that application's ALPN.
 For each application protocol that the client supports, it fills out an ApplicationParameter struct with the ALPN for that protocol in the alpn field, and the application-specific parameter in the param field.
 The ApplicationParameter structs generated